-Our Home Guard and Home Guard+ programs eliminate the ant issue you have and protect your home against future instances.
+Our Home Guard program eliminates the ant issue you have and protect your home against future instances.
 Our trained exterminators have been providing effective treatments and quality service for over 44 years.
-Our experience ensures a thorough and complete removal of carpenter ants and other ants to leave your home’s structure safe.
+Our experience ensures a thorough and complete removal of carpenter ants and other ants to leave your home's structure safe.

 Don't be fooled - ant infestation can be difficult to handle by yourself.
 Disturbing their nest will make it harder to eradicate them completely.
 In addition, most do-it-yourself ant treatments only solve the problem you can see.
 A successful, quality treatment will solve the entire problem, to ensure your home is protected.

 If you've seen small dirt piles accumulating around the outside of your home, in your basement, or closet, call (888)612.2847 today for a free Inspection.
 We will have a trained exterminator to you today!

 Carpenter ants are among the largest ants in New Jersey.
 Their size ranges from 1/4 to a full inch.
 In New Jersey, the most common invader is the black carpenter ant.

 Carpenter ants can live both indoors and outdoors.
 These ants prefer to nest in decayed logs, roots, stumps and posts.
 They chew wood to build their nests, but they don't actually eat the wood.
 They just excavate wood to create galleries and tunnels.
 Their diet includes insects, honeydew and food that we eat such as sweets, meats and fats.